joshuadavidthomas/mcp-django/README.md

 Three tools provide shell operations, session management, and route introspection:

+- `list_routes` - Introspect URL routes and view handlers with filtering support
 - `shell` - Execute Python code in a persistent Django shell session
 - `shell_reset` - Reset the session, clearing all variables and imports
-- `list_routes` - List all Django URL routes with comprehensive metadata and filtering

 Imports and variables persist between calls within the shell tool, so the LLM can work iteratively - exploring your models, testing queries, debugging issues.

 #### list_routes

-List all Django URL routes with comprehensive metadata and filtering.

-**Parameters:**
-- `method` (optional): Filter by HTTP method (e.g., "GET", "POST")
-- `name` (optional): Filter by route name substring (case-sensitive, uses contains matching)
-- `pattern` (optional): Filter by URL pattern substring (case-sensitive, uses contains matching)

-**Returns:** List of routes with:
+Introspect all Django URL routes in your project.
+Able to filter by HTTP method, route name, or URL pattern to find specific endpoints.

+Examples:

+- "Where should I add the new password reset endpoint?"
+- "Which view handles user profile updates?"
-- URL pattern and parameters
+- "Show me the URL pattern for blog posts so I can add comments"
-- Route name and namespace
-- View information (name, type, source location)
-- HTTP methods supported
-- Class bases for class-based views

-**Usage via MCP client:**
-- "List all routes in this Django project"
-- "Show me routes that handle POST requests"
-- "Find all admin routes" (filters by pattern containing "admin")
-- "What routes are named 'blog-detail'?" (filters by name containing "blog-detail")
+- "What routes are protected by authentication?"

-All filters use substring matching (contains) and are combined with AND logic.
+Each route includes URL pattern, name, namespace, view details (name, type, source file), supported HTTP methods, and class bases for CBVs.

 ## Development